Coastal-Inspired DIY Blanket Ladder

 We can barely wait for the summer to begin so that we can pack up our things and head to the cottage.
 Whether it’s on the weekends as a break from work or as a longer stay, summer means long days exploring outdoors, splashing in the lake and collecting driftwood along the beautiful sandy beaches with the family.
+These nature-made supplies get used in all of the driftwood crafts we love to make!

 Last summer, we collected some wonderfully large driftwood pieces that we’ve held onto knowing that we would use them in a future DIY.
 Since we’ve always loved the look of rustic ladders for the home as a way to display blankets, we thought that would be the best project to make with the driftwood.
 It would be the perfect piece to keep in the house year round as a reminder of the time spent together over the summer.